kaidez/kaidez.com/_drafts/2015-02-18-ajax-tutorial.md

 OWA still needed to make asynchronous requests, or, "async" requests.
 Because of this, Microsoft developers created the <a href="http://msdn.microsoft.com/en-us/library/ie/ms537505%28v=vs.85%29.aspx" target="blank" title=""Read more about the XMLHTTP Object"">XMLHTTP object</a> to do just that, bundling it into Internet Explorer 5 when it was released in March 1999.

-Other browsers added the object as well, but with a different implementation and called it "XMLHttpRequest".
+Other browsers added the object as well, but with a different implementation and called it `XMLHttpRequest`.
 Microsoft would copy the other implementation and also name their object `XMLHttpRequest` when they released Internet Explorer 7.

 The object was used to create to web applications that loaded data asynchronously, without page refreshes.
-The most notable applications came from Google: specifically Google Maps and [Google Suggest](http://www.searchenginejournal.com/beginners-guide-google-suggest-marketers-seo/73269/ "Read about Google Suggest").
+The most notable applications came from Google: specifically Google Maps and <a href="http://www.searchenginejournal.com/beginners-guide-google-suggest-marketers-seo/73269/" target="blank" title="Read about Google Suggest">Google Suggest</a>..

 These web apps showed how useful XHR was but the developer community didn't really notice this on a wide scale.
 That changed in February 2005 when <a href="http://adaptivepath.com/ideas/ajax-new-approach-web-applications/" target="blank" title="Read Jesse James Garrett original AJAX article">Jesse James Garrett wrote his influential AJAX article</a>.